How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Organization

 \section{Organization}

-\Cref{part-prelim} and the first chapter of \cref{part-classical} have been designed as parts of a textbook, with many exercises.
-The goal was to develop as efficiently (and in as elementary way) as possible the theory needed for the proof of the results in the subsequent chapters.
+\Cref{pretoric-part} and the first chapter of \cref{toric-part} have been designed as parts of a textbook, with many exercises and examples.
+The goal was to develop efficiently (and in an elementary way) the theory needed to prove the results in the subsequent chapters.
 These latter chapters are more like those of a monograph; there are no exercises, but they do contain a number of examples.
 We now give a short description of each chapter. \\